Gyms in Saigon / Gyms in Ho Chi Minh

 Jetts was best all-round for me as it was 5 minutes walk from my accommodation and offered a sufficient variety of classes, in addition to great gym facilities.
 Being here during covid, I was happy to base myself in Ho Chi Minh for a few months and enjoyed their very reasonable monthly rate.
 I’ll admit I prefer the gym layout and variety of classes at Elite Fitness though.

 I’d happily train in any of these gyms in Saigon again, and as I’m not a fan of walking around hot cities for very long, I’d probably just go to the one closest to my accommodation.
-Location aside, aircon is certainly a big factor when training in tropical heat, and on that count, Mach’s Gym has to come top.
-To be fair, it comes top in terms of its facilities as well, being more modern than both Luna Gym and MMA Gym.
+Location aside, aircon is certainly a big factor when training in tropical heat, and on that count, both Mach’s Gym and CLB Gym T & V Fitness come up trumps.
+The latter is a weight trainer’s paradise as there’s such a vast amount of equipment – but take gloves as the handles are generally not padded and quite unpleasant to grip if you have sensitive hands!
+I personally preferred Mach’s for this, although it’s a much smaller gym.

 Additionally, note that Luna Gym and Mach’s Gym are around a 20 minute walk apart, and Luna also has some aircon in operation.
 MMA Gym was notably hotter, but still a bargain at VND 50k!